DennisFaucher/firecracker/README.md

 Learning Firecracker "Serverless" MicroVMs

 ## Why?
 I have been reading about simple, fast, programmatic virtual machines.
 First, I learned Ubuntu Multipass (full-fat, but quick to deplot VMs), and then moved on to Firecracker.
+If you have every used an AWS serverless function, or written an AWS serverless function, the function runs on a short-lived VM.
+That VM uses the firecracker technology.

 ## Challenges
 Many of the public firecracker tutorials failed for me at some point in the tutorial.
 I took the working portions of the first few tutorials I tried and combined them into a process that works for me